Poor performance is only one of the reasons clients leave their wealth manager.

-We understand that there is intense downward pressure on fees, and it’s hard for small- and medium-sized investment firms to lower their fees to compete with the low levels that the Vanguards and BlackRocks of this world can afford to charge.
+Yes, there is intense downward pressure on fees.
+It’s hard for small- and medium-sized investment firms to lower their fees to compete at the levels the Vanguards and BlackRocks of this world can afford to charge.

 Are you selling investment products that benefit you before they benefit the client?
 Did you overpromise on the returns, but underdelivered?

 Make sure your interests are aligned with the clients’.
-You profit when they profit; you lose when they lose.
+You profit when they profit.

-If performance is poor, take a look at your existing practices.
-What can you do to devote more time to researching and investing?
-Consider outsourcing operational activities or leveraging automation technology.
+If performance is poor, take a look at existing practices.
+What can you do to devote more time to investment-related activities?
+Free up capacity and consider outsourcing operational activities or leveraging automation technology.

-Keep fees in line with clients’ expectations, and be prepared to cut costs in other areas to mitigate lost revenue from lower fees.
+Keep fees in line with clients’ expectations.
+Be prepared to cut costs in other areas to mitigate lost revenue from lower fees.

-Do what it takes to keep your clients happy, and you’ll be more than just one of the many wealth management firms out there.
+Do what it takes to keep your clients happy, and you will stand out from other wealth managers.